 School Tours are a form of Custom and Group Tour and the terms in Condition 4b above also apply.

-Without prejudice to any other Condition, the organisers of and teachers and staff leading or accompanying a School Tour are responsible for the general wellbeing and discipline of the participants in the School Tour, including but not limited to conducting regular participant headcounts, ensuring that all participants are fit and proper to participate in the School Tour, and that each participant is properly equipped and has all proper medication.
-The organiser of a School Tour is responsible for its participants whereas Walk Japan and its employees, representatives and agents are responsible only for tour logistics and local information.
+Without prejudice to any other Condition, all school staff, including organisers and teachers, accompanying a School Tour are responsible for the general wellbeing and discipline of the participants in the School Tour, including but not limited to conducting regular participant headcounts, ensuring that all participants are fit and proper to participate in the School Tour, and that each participant is properly equipped and has all proper medication.
+School staff are responsible for tour participants.
+Walk Japan and its employees, representatives and agents are responsible for tour logistics and local information.

 4d.
 Tour departures – Self-Guided Tours

-In the case of a self-guided tour, Walk Japan will arrange delivery of Railpass vouchers, booklets and other vouchers as applicable to the designated starting point of the tour.
-In order to arrange such delivery in a timely manner, full payment of the tour price and submission of a duly completed online manifest form must be made one calendar month before the Tour Start Date.
-If payment is not made on time then, even if the booking is not cancelled, the delivery of such documents may be delayed in which case Walk Japan shall not be responsible for any delay to the commencement of the self-guided tour or for any losses and expenses incurred as a result of such delay.
+In the case of a self-guided tour, Walk Japan will arrange delivery of Railpass exchange orders to a designated address supplied by the participant.
+Tour booklets and other materials such as vouchers will be delivered as applicable to the designated starting point of the tour.
+In order for Walk Japan to arrange such delivery in a timely manner, full payment of the tour price and submission of a duly completed online manifest form must be made one calendar month before the Tour Start Date.
+If full payment is not made on time, the delivery of such documents may be delayed.
+In this case Walk Japan shall not be responsible for any delay to the commencement of the self-guided tour or for any losses and expenses incurred as a result of such delay.

 5. Tour starting and meeting point.
 Tour participants shall make their own arrangements to reach the tour starting point as indicated in the itinerary on the Tour Start Date.
 After receipt of the deposit, Walk Japan provides a Pre-tour Pack to tour participants, which will include directions and maps in Japanese and English to the tour starting point.
 Please notify Walk Japan in advance if you will not be able to reach the starting point on time.

 6. Baggage.
-Each participant is expected to carry not more than one luggage (excluding a daypack) which shall be easily transported for short distances of up to ten minutes’ walking duration.
+Each participant is expected to carry not more than one item of luggage (excluding a daypack) which shall be easily transported for short distances of up to ten minutes’ walking duration.
 You should expect to carry your own luggage at train stations, including crossing between platforms, and within most Japanese inns.
-Walk Japan’s Tour Leader will not be responsible for carrying luggage for tour participants but will try to assist you with your luggage as far as possible.
-In the case of self-guided tours, you are of course responsible for the transportation of your own baggage.
-We recommend you follow the guidelines above.
+Where a Walk Japan Tour Leader is present, he/she will not be responsible for carrying luggage for tour participants but will try to assist you with your luggage as far as possible.

 7. Travel insurance.
 Travel insurance is mandatory for all tour participants.
 Walk Japan does not provide any form of travel insurance for tour participants and you must purchase your own travel insurance.
 It is your responsibility to ensure that your insurance is suitable and adequate for your particular needs and it should cover, for example, medical expenses, personal accident and repatriation in the event of illness, baggage, personal liability as well as loss suffered in the event of tour cancellation for personal reasons.
 Please read your policy details carefully and bring the policy documents with you throughout the tour.
 School Tours in particular should have appropriate insurance to cover damage and loss caused by School Tour participants.